 Visit the Admissions website for undergraduate requirements.

-“I try to make myself available and make students at ease about coming into a professor's office and asking tough questions.”
+“I try to make students at ease about coming into a professor's office and asking tough questions.”